-- 1. Remove capscrews that secure top bowl (669), not shown, to intermediate bowl (670).
+- 1. Remove capscrews that secure top intermediate bowl (669), not shown, to intermediate bowl (670).
 See Figure 1 or 2. - 2.
 Slide discharge bowl and top bowl off the pump shaft (660).

-- 3. Pull shaft out as far as possible and strike impeller hub by using a taperlock driver or equivalent to drive the impeller off the taperlock (See Figure 15). - 4.
-After the impeller is freed, insert a screw-driver into the slot in the taperlock and spread it open.
+- 3. Pull shaft out as far as possible and strike the hub of the impeller by taperlock driver, or equivalent, until the impeller is off the taperlock (See Figure 20). - 4.
+After the impeller is free, insert a screw-driver into the slot in the taperlock and spread it open.
 Slide the taperlock and impeller off the pump shaft. - 5.
 Repeat the above procedures until the bowl assembly is completely disassembled.